PoonamCode23/LoveRecipes/README.md

 **Project Overview**

 LoveRecipes is a web application where users can share and discover different recipes.
-It includes features like user authentication and authorization, recipe CRUD operations and there are still many ongoing additions of new features.
+It includes features like user authentication and authorization, searching recipes, recipe CRUD operations, saving recipes and there are still many ongoing additions of new features.

 **MySQL Database**